Questions and Answers on ModWood

 If unsure please contact ModWood.

-Does ModWood fade?
+Does ModWood Natural Grain Collection fade?

-When deciding which surface to face upwards, please refer to the section below “Brushed or Smooth”.
+months.
+When deciding which surface to face upwards, please refer to the section “Brushed or Smooth” below.
+Check our web site for

-Check our web site for indicative colour differences under “Care & Maintenance”.
+indicative colour differences under “Care & Maintenance”.

 Note the brushed surface shows minimal fade, and must be used in sheltered or under roofline installations.